 I grew up in an already-graffiti-bombed-out city.
 There were tags on street signs, and doors, and walls, and mailboxes… Everywhere.
 It was tangled mess of similar tags.
 But Futura stood out because he did his own thing, he had his own style that only he could execute.
 And back then, style was everything.
 It didn’t matter that he was cooking fries at Mickey D’s.
 He was a legend.

 Later, when I started Zoo York, we would go onto collaborate more formally, but he’d always been someone I knew about.
 Everyone knew about him.
 He had cred from all directions and didn’t need anyone to sign off on him.
-His work and reputation were literally worldwide.
+His work and reputation were literally known worldwide.

 Seriously, if there’s one thread between the graffiti boom, punk rock of the 80s, the golden age of hip-hop, and our modern streetwear movement, it’s Futura.
 He’s the nexus point.
 He went on tour with The Clash, he dated Madonna, and he hung out with Basquiat.
 He was the coolest and most culturally connected of all the New York City graffiti artists and that one tag — Futura 2000 — would eventually take him around the world.

 For kids like me, who started in streetwear in the 1990s, Futura was known as one of the guys (along with his partner and fellow graffiti legend Stash) who made the Phillies Blunt tee shirt that fully took over the world in the summer of 1992.
 You remember Ad-Rock wearing it?
 It doesn’t get more authentic than that.
-So when you see Futura painting during the Louis Vuitton / Virgil Abloh show last week, you know that shit wasn’t by mistake.
+So when you see Futura painting during the Louis Vuitton / Virgil Abloh show last winter, you know that shit wasn’t by mistake.
 The show was about repping for New York and Lenny belongs on that stage.

 In this episode of The Masters, I sat down to talk with my longtime idol and co-conspirator, Futura, about where the scene has been, his part in it, and where it’s headed.
 If you want to be up on things, you’re going to want to watch.
 It’s a lesson from a true legend.